ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 project management chops.
 You are directing some particular piece of research that will lead to publications key for your career.
-You aim to be the lead author on one or more of those papers and you have a clear idea of the path to get there, and you're driven
+You aim to be the lead author on one or more of those papers and you have a clear idea of the path to get there, and you're driven &mdash;
-- you’ll be on the job market next year and you learned at a conference that a competitor’s lab is looking asking some of the same questions.
+you’ll be on the job market next year and you learned at a conference that a competitor’s lab is looking at some of the same questions.

 But your &ldquo;project team&rdquo; are peers or even academics